Shubsdev/LAMP/AwsDoc.md

 **INSTALLING APACHE AND UPDATING THE FIREWALL**

-First of all we run the : 'sudo apt update' to update the packages
+First of all we run the :

+    sudo apt update

 <img width="461" alt="image" src="https://user-images.githubusercontent.com/102925329/200561441-36f28143-1f69-49e1-aed3-a77a32d07102.png">

 Then we run :

-    sudo apt install apache2 --to install the apache package
+    sudo apt install apache2    #to install the apache package

 To verify that apache2 is running as a Service in our OS, use following command :